A musician reflects on living with Semi-circular/Superior Canal Dehiscence Syndrome (SCDS)

 Can it be treated?
 Can it be fixed?

 There are some options to help people manage it.
 Anti-nausea drugs can stop sea sickness.
 A hearing aid can feed the sound of your external voice back into your ear.
 But the best chance of a better life is to have surgery.

 So that’s the next step for me.
 I'm on a waiting list.
 Surgery will put me out of action for a few months and that’s a scary prospect for someone who is self-employed.
-Like most sole traders I have no savings and you can’t get insurance for pre-existing conditions.
-You can’t pick your date either and having to take months off at short notice could mean cancelling gigs, projects and plans.
+You can’t get insurance for pre-existing conditions.
+You can’t pick your date either and having to take months off at short notice could mean cancelling projects and plans.
 But I will cross that bridge when I come to it.

 There is hope and that hope means a lot when living with an illness.
 I count myself lucky that it’s not worse but I do wish it didn’t affect the one thing that I live to do – play music.
 Like I said, I need it like a hole in the head.